Skip to main content

 • ID checks

-• Wrist banding (if applicabel)
+• Wrist banding (if applicable)

 The specific number of staff needed to monitor an event will vary based on the size of the venue space and the number of anticipated participants.
 All fees for security are the responsibility of the client.